 7. Communicate clearly.

-Tone is lost when you type.
+The tone is lost when you type.
 Know this and pre-emptively address is with clarity, choosing the right platform to communicate, and even smiley faces if you have to.

 8. Search for, install, organize, use, and delete apps.